icgc-argo/argo-docs/docs/registering-samples.md

 In the ARGO Data Platform, clinical and molecular data objects are assigned ARGO Identifiers (**ARGO IDs**) used to track the data through the Platform.
 Each **Donor**, **Specimen**, and **Sample** entity will be assigned an **ARGO ID**, mapping to your program's internal identifiers.

-It is important that the relationships between entities are maintained across submissions, as they are fundamental to data tracking and integrity across the ARGO Data Platform.
+It is important that the relationships between entities are maintained across all data submissions, as they are fundamental to data integrity across the ARGO Data Platform.

 > Registration is the first step in the data submission life cycle.
-You must registers samples before any clinical or molecular data submissions.
+You **must** register samples before submitting any clinical or molecular data submissions.

 The basic set of data that must be registered for each sample consists of:
+* `program_id`
+* `submitter_donor_id`
+* `gender`
-* Submitter Donor ID
+* `submitter_specimen_id`
-* Donor Gender
+* `specimen_tissue_source`
-* Submitter Specimen ID
+* `tumour_normal_designation`
-* Specimen Tissue Source
+* `specimen_type`
-* Specimen Tumor or Normal Designation
-* Submitter Sample ID
+* `submitter_sample_id`
-* Sample Type
+* `sample_type`

 During sample registration, **ARGO IDs** will be assigned to your program data.
-Any attempts to submit data that does not refer to a previously registered samples will result in an error.
-You will be prompted to complete sample registration before any clinical or molecular data is submitted.
+Any attempts to submit data that does not refer to a registered sample will result in an error.
+You will be prompted to complete sample registration before any clinical or molecular data is submitted to your program.

 ## Registering Samples
 1. Navigate to the **Submission** area in the top menu.